gotlougit/cpanzer/README.md

 - A better pause menu than the original Panzer

+- Enemy auto respawn when player kills some of them off

 ## Things to be left out

 - MySQL integration for keeping track of scores; this could be added in the form of SQLite but it seems unlikely.